lucasmrod/cppcheck/tools/readme.md

 ```
 ### * tools/dmake.cpp

-Automatically generates the main `Makefile` for Cppcheck.
-To build it run:
+Automatically generates the main `Makefile` for Cppcheck (the main `Makefile` should not be modified manually).
+To build and run the `dmake` tool execute:
 ```shell
 $ cd tools
 $ qmake # Uses tools.pro